Sebagabones/CITS3007Project/Phase1/Report/report1.md

 Because we were running a very aggressive search with flawfinder, this action did not prevent merging on errors (unlike the Uncrusitfy action), instead it was more aimed at being a tool that the code reviewers could use to help them check for potential flaws.

 # 4. Key Secure Coding Practices for Phase 2
-While we be implementing many different security-related tools and practices in phase 2 of this project, three such tools\practices (that have not already been discussed above) that we will be using are:
+While we will be implementing many different security-related tools and practices in phase 2 of this project, three such tools/practices (that have not already been discussed above) that we will be using are:

 ## 4.1 Consistent Implementation of Security Tooling and Decisions Throughout the SDLC
 ### 4.1.1 Relevancy: